gworthey/adholibdh.github.io/_posts/2015-11-06-whats-hello.md

 ---
 layout: post
-title: ADHO's new Special Interest Group: Libraries and DH!
+title: "ADHO's new Special Interest Group: Libraries and DH!"
 ---

 The “Libraries and Digital Humanities” Special Interest Group (Lib&DH SIG) was officially established in 2015 by the international Alliance of Digital Humanities Organizations [ADHO](http://adho.org/).
 With conveners from five different countries, the goals of this SIG are: